Xilinx/PYNQ/docs/source/pynq_sd_card.rst

 added to a pre-existing BSP.

-If a suitable PetaLinux BSP is unavailable for the board then this can be left blank and an HDF file provided in the board directory.
-The system.hdf file should be placed in the ``petalinux_bsp/hardware_project`` folder and a new generic BSP will be created as part of the build flow.
+If a suitable PetaLinux BSP is unavailable for the board then this can be left blank; in this case, an HDF file needs to be provided in the board directory.
+The *system.hdf* file should be placed in the ``petalinux_bsp/hardware_project`` folder and a new generic BSP will be created as part of the build flow.

 Board-specific packages
 -----------------------